crossplane/crossplane/design/design-doc-stacks.md

 ## Dependency Resolution

 When a Stack requires types and functionality defined by another Stack, this dependency needs to be resolved and fulfilled.
-All dependencies are expressed by the CRDs that are required, as opposed to the Stack or package that defines them.
+Dependencies may be expressed by the CRDs that are required or by the versioned Stack package that defines them.

-Packages are units of publishing, pulling and versioning, they are not a unit of consumption.
+There are three forms of Stack manual consumption during installation:

+* Stack Packages
+* Stack Channel
+* API Group/Version descriptions (CRD)

+In comparison, only two of these forms may be used by a Stack to assert and resolve dependencies.
+Stack Channels are not an option for Stack dependency declarations.
+(TODO: why not?)

+Dependencies specified as API Group/Version references must be fulfilled in one of three ways:

+* Installed Resources
+* Registry Query by CRD
+* Stack Package (Registry OCI)

-Therefore, If the required CRDs don’t exist, the registry must be queried for what package defines them.
+If the CRDs described in the dependency don’t exist, the registry must be queried for the package defining them.
 The registry maintains an index of package contents so that it can easily answer questions like this.
-The full set of packages and Stacks that a Stack depend on will be downloaded, unpacked and installed before installation of the Stack itself can proceed.
+The full set of packages and Stacks that a Stack depend on will be downloaded, unpacked, examined, and installed before installation of the Stack itself can proceed.

+(TODO: all at once or in sequence?)

+###

 ## Package Processing